-The 2022 Florida Legislature passed legislation that will have implications for Florida College System (FCS) institutions.
-A summary of action required of FCS institutions is provided below and in Appendix A. To assist institutions in understanding and implementing the provisions, the Florida Department of Education (FDOE) grouped this memo into the topics of articulation, academic affairs, workforce education, and student and finance/business affairs.
-Because many of the bills cross multiple divisions and functions, we encourage everyone at our institutions to read the bills themselves and every section of this memo closely.
+The 2022 Florida Legislature passed legislation that will have implications for school district career and technical education (CTE) and adult general education (AGE) programs.
+A summary of action required of school districts is provided below and in Appendix A. Because many of the bills cross multiple offices and functions, we encourage everyone at our institutions to read the bills themselves and pay close attention to each section.